 Where does jealousy come from, and why do we experience it in romantic relationships?

 There are various theories on exactly what jealousy is to begin with.
 Some say it is a kind of fear, others agitation, others grief.
 No matter where jealousy comes from, we know it when we feel it.
 If your relationship needs an open, fair platform for open communication, contact Caree Brown today.
-As a licensed psychotherapist that offers couples therapy in Walnut Creek, Caree has acquired 40 years of experience in helping those in need.
+As a licensed psychotherapist that offers couples therapy, Caree has acquired 40 years of experience in helping those in need.

 The Traditional Evolutionary Psychology Model of Jealousy